ubertidavide/fastbots/README.md

 The browser installation path is autodetected by system env variables, the driver download process and it's related installation path settings are managed automatically.

 ### Retry and Debug
-For default every task will be retryed 2 times waiting 10 seconds, when all the two try fail, the task execute the on_error method else it will execute the on_success.
+For default every task will be retryed 2 times waiting 10 seconds, when all the two try fail, the task execute the on_error method else it will execute the on_success method.
 This behaviour could be modified in the settings file:
 ```ini
 -- settings.ini